wwrechard/pydlm/README.md

 Quick guide through
 -------------------
+Following is a quick guide through for using the library.
+The full details are provided in [PyDLM](https://pydlm.github.io/).
 Complex models can be constructed via simple operations in `pydlm`.
 ```
   >>> #import dlm and its modeling components
   >>> from pydlm import dlm, trend, seasonality, dynamic, autoReg, longSeason